 While Acumatica is fairly similar in capabilities to NetSuite, startups might find it easier than NetSuite due to its smaller size and simpler design targeted at smaller companies outgrowing QuickBooks.
-For these reasons, Acumatica lands at #7 on our list of the top 10 ERP systems for startups in 2022.
+We have downgraded Acumatica a bit this year but it still maintains the rank of #8 on the list of ERP systems.

 ERPNext is an amazing solution for startups with technical skills.
 It has a similar distribution strategy as Odoo and has a vibrant community of open-source developers.
-But it’s not as well adopted as Odoo.
-The solution is ideal for eCommerce and indsutry4.0 startups as the founders are highly technical and have coding backgrounds.
+But it’s not as well adapted as Odoo.
+The solution is ideal for eCommerce and indsutry4.0 startups as their founders are highly technical and have coding backgrounds.

 The products’ design is similar to Odoo but may not be as rich as Odoo as it’s a new entrant in the market.
 The solution has a similar feel as QuickBooks and is super easy to implement in the DIY mode.
 Like Odoo, it will support basic transactions that startups need.
 But it would not have the depth with their business objects and process models that Acumatica or NetSuite will offer to support organizations once they outgrow their startup phase.

 ERPNext will also not contain industry-specific last-mile functionality that you might find in other richer solutions that target niche startup industries such as ECi DeaCom, ProShop, GlobalShop, and JobBoss2.
-For these reasons, ERPNext lands at #6 on our list of the top 10 ERP systems for startups in 2022.
+We have downgraded ERPNext a bit this year but it still maintain the rank of #7 on our list of the top 10 ERP systems for startups.

 ECi Macola is very similar to SYSPRO in its capabilities.
 It’s a legacy product that Exact sold to ECi.
 ECi currently maintains and sells it with over 1K+ customers.
 It prepackages very deep functionality compared to Odoo or ERPNext for small manufacturers and distributors.
 But it’s not as robust as Acumatica or NetSuite.
 ECi has a very strong private equity backer that has been trying to grow the company with aggressive acquisitions.

 While the solution is easier and less complex than Acumatica or NetSuite, it’s complex enough to require consulting help.
 And it will not be as easy as Odoo, ERPNext, or Zoho that companies can implement in the DIY mode.
-For these reasons, ECi Macola lands at #5 on our list of the top 10 ERP systems for startups in 2022.
+We have downgraded ECi Macola a bit but it still maintains the rank at #6 on our list of the top 10 ERP systems for startups.

 ECi JobBOSS2 is the new cloud-native product that combines the best of JobBOSS and E2 Shoptech.
 JobBOSS was the simplest product purpose-built for smaller custom manufacturing startups that allowed them to configure, schedule, and manage production sites without expensive help from consultants.
 In comparison, E2 Shotech was a far more robust product similar sized to SYSPRO or Macola but targeted for smaller jobs and machine shops.

 The development framework of JobBOSS is likely to make it easy for companies to configure it in the DIY mode.
 But it will also have a much deeper functionality for machines and job shops that is likely not available in other vanilla solutions such as Odoo or ERPNext.
-For these reasons, ECi JobBOSS2 lands at #4 on our list of the top 10 ERP systems for startups in 2022.
+ECi JobBOSS2 still maintains the rank at #4 on our list of the top 10 ERP systems for startups.